alessiomorteo/alessiomorteo/README.md

 # Hello there, I'm Alessio 👋

 Thanks for stopping by my GitHub profile!
-I'm a Data Scientist passionate about experiment as much as possible.
+I'm a Data Scientist passionate about experimenting and trying as much as possible.
 I enjoy having many projects on the go and have a special interest in the engineering aspect of working with data.

 - 🌱 I’m currently learning Software Engineering Skills to progress my ability
 - ⚡ Fun fact: I stumbled into the world of Data Science by total accident